Southern Alta Via 1

 6

-From Rifugio Pian di Fontana, you quickly descend before a short but steady wooded ascent to a grassy balcony path, with plunging views down before you.
-After passing Rifugio Bianchet you enter a dramatic and beautiful ravine as you make the final descent to the La Pissa bus stop, where the Alta Via 1 ends.
+From Rifugio Pian di Fontana, you descend quickly for a short but steady wooded climb to a grassy path and dizzying views downward.
+After passing Rifugio Bianchet, you enter a beautiful ravine as you make the final descent to the La Pissa bus stop, where the Alta Via 1 ends.

 Included